UW-UPL/uw-upl.github.io/README.md

 ## Development

-### Do all development work on the "develop" branch.
-To deploy changes to the live site, merge into master.
+### Do all development work in branches off of develop.
+Submit pull requests to the develop branch to have your changes reviewed and checked in.

 To run the development server, navigate to the project directory in a shell and type